Orielton, Pembrokeshire: Architecture

-The house
+House

 Orielton is a three-storey mansion in painted stucco.
 The core of the house may have been created by Sir Hugh Owen (1604–1670) in the late seventeenth century, probably from brick and stone.
 The house was rebuilt in 1813 by John Owen (né John Lord), (possibly following an earlier rebuilding in 1734).
 In the later nineteenth century the east front was shortened by five bays.
 The east front has eight bays with a large central porch with Doric columns.
 The west front has eleven bays.
 The interior features a full-height hall with a cantilevered stone staircase.
 The house is a grade II* listed building.